Merkel calls for European unity, summit on refugee crisis

 Government spokesmen have said that temporary border controls do not mean the frontiers are closed, but will allow refugees to be processed in a more orderly fashion.

-However, the border measures were greeted with concern by German industry.
+The border measures were however greeted with concern by German industry.
 The VDMA engineering federation feared there could be "negative effects on the EU internal market and the European Union overall".

 The INSA poll for Bild newspaper showed support for the AfD at 5.5 percent, while support for Merkel's conservative bloc slipped 1.5 points to 40 percent, still the strongest party by far, but its lowest reading since late June.

-(Additional reporting by Madeleine Chambers, Paul Carrel, Gernot Heller, Kirsti Knolle, Noah Barkin, Alastair Macdonald, Tatiana Jancarikova and Jason Hovet; Editing by Gareth Jones and James Dalgleish)
+(Additional reporting by Madeleine Chambers, Gernot Heller, Kirsti Knolle and Noah Barkin, Tatiana Jancarikova and Jason Hovet; editing by David Stamp and Anna Willard)